Peñarol: Supporters

 In Uruguayan football, loyalty to Peñarol or Nacional divides the country.
 The clubs are evenly matched, and have a large fan base.
 Many surveys of public opinion have been conducted, but none have been conclusive.
 In 1993 the Factum consulting firm reported that Peñarol was the favorite team of 41 percent of football fans, while 38 percent supported Nacional.
 Factum conducted another survey in 2006, confirming its previous results: Peñarol with 45 percent and Nacional with 35 percent.

 MPC Consultants surveyed 9,000 Uruguayans; Peñarol had 45 percent of the supporters, and Nacional 38 percent.
 An online survey on the webpage Sportsvs.com showed Nacional with 50.35 percent and Peñarol with 49.45 percent.

 Since its formation, Peñarol's barra brava has been involved in violence against other clubs and the Uruguayan police.
 Incidents provoked by these fans have cost Peñarol 31 points since 1994; the penalties cost the team three tournaments (Apertura 1994, Clausura 1997 and Clausura 2002).

-Membership
+Fan club

-In 2010 the club focused on increasing its membership base to achieve self-sustainability.
-For this reason, several measures were implemented.
-For example, starting with the 2010 Clausura, autographed balls by players and official jerseys were given away.
-That same year, the club's Peñas Commission was formed, with the goal of maintaining permanent contact with fan branches and the institution.
-As a complement, the club began traveling inland with the Rally 19 Capitales, engaging people from Uruguay's interior.
-Furthermore, in March 2013 the “adherent member” category was launched, which through a single payment equivalent to one peso per day (about twenty dollars annually) gave the member the right to a ticket for one match of their choice during the year, as well as early ticket purchase rights for home games.
-By March 2016, the institution had surpassed 85,000 members.
+In 2010 the club attempted to increase its fan base to improve its sustainability.
+During Clausura 2010 promotions were offered, marketing managers hired and the peñas (local fan clubs) encouraged.
+The campaign was successful; in February 2013 the club had over 62,000 members, the largest fan club in Uruguay.